 It should also be tied together with the maximum amount of tuftings possible.
 Tuftings are the threads that connect one side of the mattress to the other, holding everything in place, and preventing the mattress contents shifting around over time.

-Your futon should be the right size for it’s chosen space in your home.
+And, of course, your futon should be the right size for its chosen space in your home.

 Consider as well the aesthetics of your new futon.

 With so many different styles, colors, and fabrics to choose from, it’s worth taking the time to choose a futon that suits your taste and decor — as well as your budget.

 It’s important that a futon is made from quality materials, both inside and out.